emericg/OpenSubtitlesDownloadQt/README.md

 --------

 - Use a nice Qt5 GUI.
-- Query subtitles in more than 60 different languages for documentaries, movies, TV shows and more...
+- Query subtitles in more than 60 different languages for documentaries, movies, TV shows and more!
 - Query subtitles in multiple languages at once.
 - Query subtitles for multiple video files at once.
 - Detect valid video files (using mime types and file extensions).